namakshenas/RHS_Robustness/README.md

 where $`\frac{\Gamma \sum_i d_i}{m^2}`$ is translated as
 `mean absolute deviation from the mean (MAD)`. **Note that $`\Gamma`$ can take any real number**.

 > Proof.
 The detail of the proof is not provided here.
-However, I forced `Edmundson-Mandasky bound (1956)` and `Bental-Hochman bound (1972)` on the condensed left-hand side.
+However as a hint, I forced `Edmundson-Mandasky bound (1956)` and `Bental-Hochman bound (1972)` on the condensed left-hand side.